ATV and UTV

 July 10, 2025

-If you’ve been pushing your Can-Am out for serious rides—mud, trails, rocks—you’ve probably hit a point where the stock suspension just doesn’t cut it anymore.
+If you’ve been pushing your Can-Am for serious rides—mud, trails, rocks—you’ve probably hit a point where the stock suspension just doesn’t cut it anymore.
 That’s where a Can-Am trailing arm conversion starts making sense.
 Whether you're rolling in a Defender or a Commander, a trailing-arm swap can totally change how your machine handles, flexes, and takes on the terrain.
 Let’s break down what this upgrade is all about and why it might be your next smart move.

 Defender vs Commander: Which Kit Fits What?